 Outreach Programs.These papers are intended to support individuals or organizations in starting or sustaining outreach programs aligned with the Math Circle core values.
 Authors must identify the target audience of the program, explain the need for and goals of the outreach program, outline the intended implementation and management of the outreach program, and reflect on successes and challenges of the actual implementation of the program.
 The inclusion of participant work or session video is strongly encouraged.
 Supplemental materials related to the program description should be included as appendices.

 Professional Development.These papers are intended to support leaders of K-12 Math Circle teacher professional development aligned with the Math Circle core values.
-Authors must identify the target audience of the professional development, explain how the professional development aligns with current standards and practices for mathematics teaching and learning, outline the intended implementation of the professional development, and reflect on successes and challenges of actual implementation of the professional development.
+Authors must identify the target audience of the professional development, explain how the professional development aligns with current standards and practices for mathematics teaching and learning, outline the intended implementation of the professional development, and reflect on successes and challenges of the actual implementation of the professional development.
 The inclusion of participant work or session video is strongly encouraged.
 Supplemental materials such as handouts, presentation notes, and materials lists, should be included as appendices.